What Is Cloud Hosting?

 • Cloud hosting provides you with server resources that are not shared with anyone else.
 Also, in most cases, you would be given a private IP address as well.

-• You can manage the amount of server resources that you have at your disposal in real-time.
+• You can manage the number of server resources that you have at your disposal in real-time.
 The process is usually automated through a control panel and no interaction with the hosting provider is necessary.

 • Since multiple virtual servers provide processing power to your website or project, cloud hosting can potentially supply you with more computing resources than any single physical server.